yashmanglamsoniiiii/FinPal---personal-finance-tracker-friend-/README.md

 * **🎬 Framer Motion (The Physics Engine):** Usually, digital animations look robotic.
 Framer Motion acts like invisible rubber bands and springs attached to your UI blocks.
 When a window pops up, it bounces and slides naturally, obeying the laws of virtual physics.

-* **📊 Chart.js & React-Chartjs-2:** This tool takes messy piles of numbers (like your daily expenses) and paint
-* s them into beautiful, easy-to-read colorful pie charts and line graphs instantly.
+* **📊 Chart.js & React-Chartjs-2:** This tool takes messy piles of numbers (like your daily expenses) and paints them into beautiful, easy-to-read colorful pie charts and line graphs instantly.

 ---